For transfer students admitted fall 2023 and after

 Q. What if the transfer institution offers articulated courses for the student’s intended major, but the courses were not completed?
 Will students be ineligible if they don’t complete major preparation coursework?

 Students might be eligible for the major.
-The student should plan to complete the articulated major preparation course before they transfer to L&S. Students that have all major preparation courses completed will be better prepared for the major, and more competitive for admission to L&S.
+Students should plan to complete all of the articulated major preparation courses before they transfer to L&S. Students that have all major preparation courses completed will be better prepared for the major, and more competitive for admission to L&S.

 Q: How will non-CCC transfer students know if they have all of their major preparation courses completed?

 Students will need to find and complete comparable major preparation courses at their current college.
-Students should use the course descriptions in the Berkeley Academic Guide (guide.berkeley.edu) to help them find similar courses at their college.
+Students should use the course descriptions in the Berkeley Catalog (undergraduate.catalog.berkeley.edu) to help them find similar courses at their college.

-Q: Where can students find information about fall 2023 admission changes to Berkeley Letters & Science?
+Q: Where can students find information about changes to admission requirements for Berkeley Letters & Science?